xBuke/legali/NEXT_STEPS.md

-# LegalFlow - Next Steps
+# iLegal - Next Steps

 This document outlines exactly what to build next to get to a working MVP.